jeffheaton/t81_558_deep_learning/README.md

 **The content of this course changes as technology evolves**, to keep up to date with changes [follow me on GitHub](https://github.com/jeffheaton).

-Fall 2018, Mondays, Online and in class room: Cupples II / L001
+Spring 2019, Mondays, Online and in class room: TBD

 # Course Description